Top Things To Do & See In Canada: Tourist Attractions

 Across the border from Niagara Falls, they dwarf the American Falls.
 The name actually comes from the shape that nature has created.
 Be sure to eat at the Skylon Tower which provides a 360 degree panoramic view of the area.
 Don’t forget to make a reservation because walk-ins may not be seated.
 We compared Niagara with Iguazu Falls in this post.
 Being only a short ride from Toronto this is one of the most popular things to do in Canada.

 If you want to experience a uniquely different culture the Quebecois would be happy to oblige.
 From the art, the food, and even the music, this area of Canada is distinctly French Canadian.
-Make sure to brush up on your French because it will make your experience more worthwhile.
+Make sure to brush up on your French because it will make your experience more worthwhile, you can search for a French tutor on takelessons.com.
 Montreal is 2nd largest French speaking city in the world right after Paris and is what I consider the American Paris.
 If you want to familiarize yourself with the history of Colonial France, stop by Quebec City which is the only city in North America that is stone walled.

 The City of Toronto: